 Well, I used to list a lot, but it's getting so complicated now that some sorting out is needed, so I am reducing this to general notes.
 It should be noted that these are my opinion – you may well find differently.

 I prefer real ale, though that is not a fixed rule.
-In fact my order of preference is cask, bottle conditioned, keg, brewery conditioned bottle, can.
-The first two count as real ale, the other three as processed.
+In fact my order of preference is cask, bottle conditioned, can conditioned, keykeg conditioned, keg, brewery conditioned bottle, brewery conditioned can.
+The first four count as real ale, the other three as processed.

 If I can get it, I tend to drink dark mild.
 There are subtle differences between different brands, but mostly, they are very similar.
 South Staffordshire, the West Riding of Yorkshire and Suffolk in particular produce good mild.
 There are only three I have tried so far that I did not like – Kimberley, not that I found much good Nottinghamshire beer anyway, Bateman's DM, and Adnams, but they do make another mild which is good.

 Pale mild is rare, but is my next preference, unless it is cheaper than dark mild.
 I have only ever tried three brands, as production of most of the others ended in the 1980s, and one of the three was more like bitter in my opinion.